 Congenital Diaphragmatic Hernia (CDH) | Q&A

-Dr. Jena Miller discusses congenital diaphragmatic hernia treatment and care provided by the Johns Hopkins Center for Fetal Therapy.
-She discusses how it is diagnosed, options for treatment and subsequent follow-up.
+Jena Miller, M.D., discusses congenital diaphragmatic hernia treatment and care provided by the Johns Hopkins Center for Fetal Therapy.
+She discusses how CDH is diagnosed, options for treatment and follow-up.